ReticulatedSpline/strlog/posts/2020-10-20/post.md

 ![a road runs through a rice paddy](road.jpg)

-*I visited Vietnam in May of 2019 for an all-too-brief two weeks.
-This following is a smattering of notes I took in hostels, trains, and planes along the way.*

 ## Sunday, May 5th
 The first day was... not ideal.
 The morning of initially went smoothly; I arrived at MSP on time, didn't forget anything, and I was feeling calm and collected.
 That is until I went up to get my boarding pass for LAX.
 The attendant casually informed that I had missed the flight.
 Oops.
 In my all my careful spreadsheeting of dates and times, I had transposed the arrival and departure times!